hm-lang/core/proposals/intro.md

 print(X)    # will either be 7 (if SomeCondition was true) or 4 (if !SomeCondition) X += 5      # can modify X back in this block; there are no constraints here.
 ```

+## hiding variables for the remainder of the block

+TODO: @hide annotation, doesn't descope the variable, just hides it from being used
+by new statements/functions.

 ## nested/object types